DualBrain/gotBASIC/README.md

 - [PuffinBASIC](https://github.com/mayuropensource/PuffinBASIC): BASIC interpreter written in Java
 - [PureBasic](purebasic.md)
 - [Microsoft QuickBASIC, PDS BASIC (QBX) and QBasic](qb.md)
-- [qb.js](http://stevehanov.ca/blog/index.php?id=92): an implementation of QBASIC in Javascript.
+- [qb.js](http://stevehanov.ca/blog/index.php?id=92): an implementation of QBasic in Javascript.
 - [qb2c](https://fossies.org/linux/misc/old/qb2c-3.43.tgz/): a (Quick)BASIC to C translator.
 - [QB64](qb64.md)
 - [QBJS](qbjs.md)
 - [QuickBASIC Clone (Unfinished)](qbc.md)
-- [QuickBasic compiler clone](qbc.md): Stated purpose is to provide tools for running QuickBASIC programs in Linux and other non-MS-DOS-environments.
+- [QuickBasic compiler clone](qbc.md): Stated purpose is to provide tools for running Quick BASIC programs in Linux and other non-MS-DOS-environments.
 - [Quite BASIC](https://www.quitebasic.com/)
 - [RAD Basic](radbasic.md)
 - [RBASIC](http://www.rbasic.com/): RBASIC (Radio Basic) is a rapid application development environment especially designed to make custom software development for software-defined radio receivers easier and more enjoyable.
 - [RCBASIC](http://rcbasic.com/): Programming language designed to simplify writing 2D games and applications.
 [More info...](https://n00bcode.itch.io/rcbasic-basic-programming-language-for-games) and [GitHub](https://github.com/n00b87/rcbasic3)
 - [RFO BASIC!](http://rfo-basic.com): The Dr. Richard Feynman Observatory BASIC! for Android.  ([Forum](https://www.tapatalk.com/groups/rfobasic/)) ([Google Play](https://play.google.com/store/apps/details?id=com.rfo.compiler))
 - [RTB - BASIC](https://projects.drogon.net/rtb): Return to Basics, or RTB, is a programming language inspired by the BASIC programming language that was used on the microcomputers of the late 1970s and 1980s.
 As well has having an interactive allowing program entry, debugging, listing and so on in the same way as traditional BASIC has with line numbers, it also takes a more modern approach with a full-screen syntax highlighting editor which allows easier program entry without line-numbers, a unified looping construct, multi-line if/then/else statements, named procedures and functions and many more features to list here.
 It currently runs on the Raspberry Pi under Raspbian and other Linux systems.